San Francisco Travel: Experiencing the historic City by the Bay

 “Where are we going, Walt Whitman?
 The doors close in an hour.
 Which way does your beard point tonight” | Allen Ginsberg

+If you want tickets to visit Alcatraz and tour the historic island prison, you’d better book in advance.
 The only way for us to secure the coveted tickets to Alcatraz was to book a combo Segway tour.
+We booked it, but decided to opt out of the Segway tour portion of the tickets.

-So, instead of a white-knuckled two-wheeled tour of the harbor, we chose to drive over the Golden Gate to Sausalito for the morning, which was much more interesting than we previously remembered.
-Mainly because, we actually found the downtown area this time around, parked, and took the time to walk the streets and tour the artsy shops.
+So, instead of a white-knuckled two-wheeled tour of the harbor, we drove over the Golden Gate Bridge to Sausalito for the morning, where we strolled the quaint streets and toured the artsy shops.

 “The only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars” | Jack Kerouac